This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Final Thoughts

 While these succulents can tolerate low-light conditions, it’s best not to make these places their permanent home.
 Like all plants, they need at least some sunlight to carry out photosynthesis.
 Putting them into a sunny room every few months will ensure they have the light they need to flourish.
+To avoid overwatering, make sure the soil is completely dry before watering again.
+Succulents are prone to root rot if they sit in water for too long.

 Leave a comment